 During 2023, the Group conducted a human rights assessment with an external consultancy firm.
-The assessment focused on a review of the Group's policies and reporting and highlighted a need for the development of new policies in some instances or refining of existing policies.
-The assessment also highlighted a need to align our policies with best practice frameworks when gaps were identified and will support the company's preparation for the EU Corporate Sustainability Due Diligence Directive ('CSDDD').
-SMURFIT KAPPA MODERN SLAVERY ACT 2015
+The assessment focused on a review of the Group's policies and reporting, and highlighted a need for the development of new policies in some instances or refining of existing policies.
+The assessment also highlighted a need to align our policies with best practice frameworks when gaps were identified which will support the Group's preparation for the EU Corporate Sustainability Due Diligence Directive ('CSDDD').

-Also, during 2023, as part of the Group's preparation for the EU Corporate Sustainability Reporting Directive ('CSRD'), we completed a double materiality assessment to identify, assess and prioritise our sustainability topics considering their underlying impacts, risks and opportunities.
-Material topics identified and reported in our 2023 Sustainable Development Report ('SDR') included: Working conditions in the value chain; Responsible employer; Transparency and compliance; Community involvement, and Health and Safety.
-This materiality assessment process is an important tool in identifying and prioritising material sustainability matters for our strategy, setting targets, developing, and planning our programmes and actions, and in performance management and decision making.
+Also during 2023, as part of the Group's preparation for the EU Corporate Sustainability Reporting Directive ('CSRD'), we completed a double materiality assessment to identify, assess and prioritise our sustainability topics considering their underlying impacts, risks and opportunities.
+Material topics identified and reported in our 2023 Sustainable Development Report ('SDR') included: Working conditions in the value chain; Responsible employer; Transparency and compliance; Community involvement; and Health and Safety.
+This materiality assessment process is an important tool in identifying and prioritising material sustainability matters for our stakeholders which in turn supports the Group in ongoing development of our strategy.